kent-map/kent/16c/16c-digges-biography.md

 [^ref2]: Johnston, Stephen.
 'Leonard Digges' _Oxford Dictionary of National Biography_.
 2004.
 [^ref3]: Johnston, Stephen.
 'Thomas Digges' _Oxford Dictionary of National Biography_.
 2009.
 [^ref4]:  Macdonald, A. 'Plans of Dover Harbour in the Sixteenth century', _Archaeologia Cantiana_ 49.
 1937, p.116.
-[^ref5]: Digges, Thomas_A Brief Discourse What Orders were Best For Repulsing of Forraine Force if at any time they should invade us by Sea in Kent or Elsewhere_(London, 1590; reprint London, 1801), pp. 6, 16-17.
+[^ref5]: Digges, Thomas _A Brief Discourse What Orders were Best For Repulsing of Forraine Force if at any time they should invade us by Sea in Kent or Elsewhere_ (London, 1590; reprint London, 1801), p.
+6. cited in Nolan.
 [^ref6]:  Nolan,  John S. 'The muster of 1588, _Albion: A Quarterly Journal Concerned with British Studies_ , Autumn, 1991, Vol. 23, No. 3 (Autumn, 1991), pp. 387-407.